FarnooshHeidari/CompletionDetection/README.md

 **Incomplete action sequences** have been annotated with 0.
 Sequences not used for trian/test have been annotated with -1.
+Note that for HMDB, the provided splits also contain sequences not used in train/test.

 For HMDB and UCF101 datasets, we have used RGB frames available at [https://github.com/feichtenhofer/twostreamfusion#data](https://github.com/feichtenhofer/twostreamfusion#data).
 For RGBD-AC, we have used RGB frames available at [RGBD-Action-Completion-2016 dataset](http://dx.doi.org/10.5523/bris.66qry08cv1fj1eunwxwob3fjz).